callebe01/newdesignbolt/README.md

 `VITE_OPENAI_API_KEY` is used for transcript analysis via OpenAI.
 `VITE_SUPABASE_URL` and `VITE_SUPABASE_ANON_KEY` connect the app to your Supabase backend for persistence.

-2. Create a `supabase/.env` file with the following format for deploying Edge Functions such as `analyze-transcripts`:
+2. Copy `supabase/.env.example` to `supabase/.env` for deploying Edge Functions such as `analyze-transcripts`:

 ```
 SUPABASE_URL=https://ljfidzppyflrrszkgusa.supabase.co